momochi000/typewar/README.md

   player stats/def/etc, player skills (passive or active)
 + Attack animation plays upon successful fragment typing

+#### Write a library for battle icons
+I'll fill them in as I need them but it'll be good to have the framework in place
 #### Display an icon indicating attack/defense mode
 If possible, change the player stance as well
 Move the fsm for attack/defense etc mode onto the player.
 Probably it's own component.
 Figure out how to get the battle manager to communicate with this component so it does the right thing.
-#### Extract status view into a component that can be added to an entity
-#### Write a library for battle icons
-I'll fill them in as I need them but it'll be good to have the framework in place
 #### Create tracker project for this and convert readme to slurper format
 #### BUG: Skill with comma as text fragment is broken
 Occaisionally a skill gets a single comma for its text fragment text.
 In this